alexkolo/rag_nutrition_facts_blog/docs/how_to_build.md

 - the data is stored in a local database via `lancedb`
 - the script `src/ingestion.py` is used:
   1. set `do_ingestion` to `True` in script and save changes
-  2. run: `venv/bin/python src/ingestion.py`
+  2. run: `venv/bin/python -m src.ingestion`
-      - takes ~ 20 min
+      - takes ~ 10-30 min, depending on the configuration

 - Info on last Ingestion, as of 29.08.2024
   - duration: 11:36 (1.84it/s)